-In Prof. Norman G. Lewis's research laboratory at Washington State University, post-doctoral fellows team with undergraduates and doctoral candidates to unlock genetic secrets in key plant species.
-Utilizing modern aspects of plant biochemistry and molecular biology, along with new developments in laser science, these scientists scrutinize cells to identify specific functions of genes, mapping "genomic blueprints."
+In Prof. Norman G. Lewis's research laboratory at Washington State University, postdoctoral fellows team with undergraduates and doctoral candidates to unlock genetic secrets in key plant species.
+Utilizing modern aspects of plant biochemistry and molecular biology, along with new developments in laser science, these scientists scrutinize cells to identify specific functions of genes, dation to WSU created the G. Thomas and Anita Hargrove Center for Plant Genomic Research, substantially advancing activity aimed at mapping the plant genome.
+This research will have important applications in fields ranging from pharmacology to materials science.
+"Plants synthesize a broad range of compounds that have tremendous potential for pharmacology, indusmapping "genomic blueprints."
 Their work will help scientists gain a better understanding of gene function and apply that knowledge to improve medicines, foodstuffs, and products derived from natural resources.